code-saturne/code_saturne/docs/doxygen/user_guide/smgr_slurm.md

 Here are some explanations on cases allocation per batch :
-- In level 0, batch 1 is limited by the number of cases with the same number of cores.
+- In level 0, batch 1 is limited by the number of cases with the same number of processes.
 Batch 2 is limited to one case (CASE1/run3) as the maximum time in this batch would have exceeded 5 hours including the next case (CASE2/run1).
   Batch 3 only includes the last case at level 0.
 - In level 1, batch 4 is limited by the maximum number of cases per batch (2).
   Batch 5 only includes the last case at level 1.
 Batches 4 and 5 depends on all batches from level 0.